michaelford85/mongodb-atlas-ansible-role/README.md

 ## 🚧 Future enhancements

 - Add support for **conditionally creating database users**, allowing users to skip default user creation if not needed.
-- Provide the ability to deploy **free tier clusters** (M0) or select higher-tier configurations based on use case.
-- Expand cluster customization options, enabling users to fully define their MongoDB Atlas cluster via Ansible variables and Terraform, including but not limited to:
+- Expand cluster customization options, enabling users to fully define their MongoDB Atlas cluster via Ansible variables and Terraform, including:
   - Choice of **cloud provider** (AWS, Azure, GCP).
   - Configuration of **number of electable nodes** and **number of read-only nodes** for advanced replication setups.
   - Enable or disable **cloud backup** and **continuous cloud backup** options.